 Geriatric Nursing Certification and Certificate Programs

-Certifications for this specialty are for registered nurses only.
-To specialize in and prepare for certification in geriatric care, students may consider certificate programs.
+Geriatric nursing is the field of providing nursing care to the elderly.
+Professional certification as a geriatric nurse calls for experience in geriatric nursing and completion of geriatric nurse education courses such as through a certificate program.
 Certificates in geriatric nursing are almost always offered at the graduate level.
 At the very least, applicants must hold a Bachelor of Science in Nursing (BSN).
-Many, however, are offered only as post-master's certificates.
-Additionally, it is common for those already working as registered nurses to pursue this certificate.
+Some programs, however, are offered only as post-master's certificates.

 The overall goal of these programs is to equip students who have a nursing background with the specific skills required to treat elderly patients.
 Sometimes, nurses combine specialties.
 For example, one might specialize in geriatric oncology, which treats elderly patients who have cancer.

 In addition to general nursing skills, students learn about the psychological, physiological and social changes that occur when a patient ages.
-Programs also equip students with a knowledge of special needs common to elderly patients, including how routine medical procedures may change when treating these patients.
+Clinical experience is often required.
+Programs also equip students with knowledge of special needs common to elderly patients, including how routine medical procedures may change when treating these patients.

 Prerequisites vary depending on the program.
 All require students to hold a BSN, and most will require a master's degree in nursing.
 One's high school diploma, high school transcripts, standardized test scores and letters of recommendation factor into acceptance into the BSN; that bachelor's degree and the accompanying college transcripts, plus standardized test scores, letters of recommendation and a resume will be considered by graduate programs.